planetlearning/planetlearning.github.io/pages/manual/myplanet.md

 ![Server Setup](images/myplanet/login_setup.png)

 On the resulting screen, enter the local server IP Address in the form of a URL.
 URL will be what you open on browser to use planet.
-Unless you received special instructions, enter: http://192.168.2.1.
+For example, you should use your laptop ip address http://192.168.0.110 in the form of a URL.
 Also, enter the Pin from Step 1 above

 ![Server Connection](images/myplanet/server_address.png)